Whoaa512/starred/README.md

 - [micro/go-micro](https://github.com/micro/go-micro) - A Go microservices framework
 - [tigrisdata-archive/tigris](https://github.com/tigrisdata-archive/tigris) - Tigris is an Open Source Serverless NoSQL Database and Search Platform.
 - [saurabh0719/jett](https://github.com/saurabh0719/jett) - Jett is a lightweight micro-framework for building Go HTTP services.
 Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  :rocket:
-- [milvus-io/milvus](https://github.com/milvus-io/milvus) - A cloud-native vector database, storage for next generation AI applications
+- [milvus-io/milvus](https://github.com/milvus-io/milvus) - Milvus is a high-performance, cloud-native vector database built for scalable vector ANN search
 - [jetify-com/devbox](https://github.com/jetify-com/devbox) - Instant, easy, and predictable development environments
 - [coroot/coroot](https://github.com/coroot/coroot) - Coroot is an open-source APM & Observability tool, a DataDog and NewRelic alternative 📊, 🖥️, 👉.
 Powered by eBPF for rapid insights into system performance.
 Monitor, analyze, and optimize your infrastr
 - [maxpert/marmot](https://github.com/maxpert/marmot) - A distributed SQLite replicator built on top of NATS